ashwinam/100-days-python-challenge/dailyUpdates.md

 1. using indexing (mechanism for accessing each data structure by providing there positions in a integer format, its starts from 0.)
 2. using loops specially for loopss

+## Day 11: 09/12/2022

+**Today's Progress**:
+Lets gone through slicing in strings (part of it.)

+so string is a combination of characters, so using slicing we can extract some character for ex, 'ashwin' its a 6 letter of word but i want first 3 character, using slicing we can achieve it.

+name = 'ashwin'
+print(name[0:3]) # indexing start from 0 and slicing second position number is always excluded so it return ash.

+**There are negeative slicing also** same example, if i want 'in' from 'ashwin' name using negative slicing

+name[-2:-1] --> name[len(name) - 2: len(name) -1] == name[4:5]

+len is a function in python that helps get the string length.